cea-sec/openwec/doc/subscription.md

 ## Configuration Files

 A dedicated file in TOML format describes each subscription.
 To generate such a file, use `openwec subscriptions skell`.
+A sample is available in the repositoroty (`subscription.sample.toml`).

 This example sets up a subscription called "my-sub" with a placeholder query and a Files output in Raw format:
 ```toml